earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-operators.md

 ## Relational Operators

-Often in python you need to compare two values against each other.
-For these checks, you can check a statement, such as `3 < 4` and get returned one of two values from python: `True` or `False`.
-These are called boolean values, and can be very powerful in scripts.
+Often in **Python**, you need to compare two values against each other.
+To do this, you can check a statement, such as `3 < 4`, and get returned one of two values from **Python**: `True` or `False`.
+These are called boolean values and can be very powerful in scripting workflows.

 A boolean is simply one bit of data that is either 1 (True), or 0 (False).
-Like strings or integers, booleans are there own data type.
+Like strings or integers, booleans are their own data type.

-In **Python**, there are <a href="https://python-reference.readthedocs.io/en/latest/docs/operators/#relational-operators" target="_blank">many relational operations</a> that can be completed, including operators for:
+In **Python**, there are <a href="https://python-reference.readthedocs.io/en/latest/docs/operators/#relational-operators" target="_blank">many relational operations</a> that can be used, including operators for:
 * equal (`==`)
 * not equal (`!=`)
 * greater than (`>`)